Dan-Shields/DMPPlayerLogging/README.md

-##Reports user sessions in a DMP back to a MySQL server for nefarious statistical purposes##
+##Reports user sessions in a DMP server (KSP multiplayer mod) back to a MySQL server for nefarious statistical purposes##
 ###Current Version: 0.1###

 ### Environment setup ###